Elena' s AI Blog

 Renaming a Virtual Environment

-1. Deactivating the environment.
+1. Deactivate the current environment.

 Example Workflow